 Guide to getting started with Wordfence – Available here

-Why use it?
-To compress and optimise images to keep your website loading quickly.
+To compress and optimize images to keep your website loading quickly.

-If a 100 monthly images isn’t enough for you, sign up using my referral link and receive an extra 100 one-time credits to use when first setting up ShortPixel.
+If 100 monthly images aren’t enough for you, sign up using my referral link and receive an extra 100 one-time credits to use when first setting up ShortPixel.
 If you still need more, you can:

 - Invite friends to use the service and receive extra credits, or